Wonderful integrates with:

 What is an open banking payment?

-Open Banking technology promises to change how we pay for things and how we manage our money, but what exactly does it mean to pay using Open Banking?
+Open Banking technology promises to change how we pay for things and how we manage our money, but what exactly are Open Banking payments?

-Open banking: Open banking is a secure way for consumers to give merchants or service providers access to their financial information or to authorise a payment directly from their bank account, usually via a third party.
+Open banking is a secure way for consumers to give merchants or service providers access to their financial information or to authorise a payment directly from their bank account, usually via payment processing companies like Wonderful.

 How exactly do Open Banking payments work?